Canadian Fire Rescue College

 Food during your stay:

-• The College kitchen provides 3 meals per day if you subscribe to a meal-plan.
-Weekly meal-cards cost $225 per week.
-You can register and pay for meal cards after being accepted into a program via the tuition payment portal.
+• The College kitchen provides 3 meals per day if you subscribe to a meal-plan (optional).
+The meal-subscription for this course cost $90.
+You can register and pay for meal plans after being accepted into a program.

 Travel costs to and from campus: